openhab/openhab-docs/configuration/persistence.md

 The `default` parameter assigns a strategy to be used if one is not specified in the `Items` section below.
 The `default` parameter may be omitted from the `Strategies` section, but only if a strategy is provided in each line of the `Items` section.
+If the `strategy` portion of the `itemlist` is omitted in the `Items` section, the `default` strategy specified in the `Strategies` section will be applied.

 #### Predefined Strategies

 The following strategies are defined internally and may be used in place of `strategyName` above:

-- everyChange: persist the Item state whenever its state has changed
+- `everyChange`: persist the Item state whenever its state has changed
-- everyUpdate: persist the Item state whenever its state has been updated, even if it did not change
+- `everyUpdate`: persist the Item state whenever its state has been updated, even if it did not change
-- restoreOnStartup: load and initialize the last persisted state of the Item on openHAB startup (if the Item state is undefined (`UNDEF`)).
-See below.
+- `restoreOnStartup`: load and initialize the last persisted state of the Item on openHAB startup (if the Item state is undefined (`UNDEF`)).

 #### Cron Persistence Triggers
 openHAB uses [Quartz](http://www.quartz-scheduler.org/documentation/quartz-2.1.x/quick-start.html) for time-related cron events.
-In the `Strategies` syntax example above, "cronexpression" is a Quartz cron-like expression.
-See the  [Quartz cron tutorial](http://www.quartz-scheduler.org/documentation/quartz-2.1.x/tutorials/crontrigger) for examples of valid time-related trigger expressions.
+See the [Rules article]({{base}}/rules-dsl.html#time-based-triggers) for more information.

 ### Items